ccht-ncsu/Kalpana/README.md

 ## Downscaling

-Kalpana can downscale the maximum water elevations (*maxele.63.nc*) to a higher-resolution raster by considering small-scale topographic features.
-This process can provide a more-accurate representation of the inundation extent.
+By considering small-scale topographic features, Kalpana can downscale the maximum water elevations (*maxele.63.nc*) to a higher-resolution raster.
+This process can provide a more accurate representation of the extent of the inundation.
 As part of the downscaling, the water surface can be expanded outward to intersect with the ground surface, beyond the extent predicted by ADCIRC.
 This expansion can be done in two ways: the static method was developed by Nelson Tull, and then the head-loss method was developed by Carter Rucker.
 The details can be found in [this paper](https://link.springer.com/epdf/10.1007/s11069-021-04634-8?sharing_token=5GBxenc0qDVGHm3BGk6KhPe4RwlQNchNByi7wbcMAY69maaLpgXTBxca-OorPGWBn2w2ySSkXhIRhNeWoyNx8-ituX0UqAcNj_LDMh_kFz6sCpb5e882TbeHKiKpzRd_j4XfVH_6ONriheKYxx2CECQI07z23OD-pFrCALWfyVc=).
 The schematics below show the downscaling process.

 **Storm surge expansion**